 You can also place a light bar or foam roller across your shoulders to make sure they’re parallel to the floor.

 To stabilize your pelvis and make sure your lower back isn’t overextending, do this exercise over a low bench or stability ball.
-Increase your endurance by completing more repetitions with less rest in between sets.
+Increase your endurance by completing more repetitions with less rest between sets.

 There are several exercises that target the same muscles as the bird dog exercise.
 You can do these exercises in addition to or in place of the bird dog.
-Here are a few to get you started.
+Here are a few to get you started:

 Rocking backward low back stretch

-This exercise supports the low back, glutes, and abdominals.
+The pelvic tilt exercise supports the low back, glutes, and abdominals.
 Place a cushion under your head or shoulders for extra support.
 Keep your body relaxed and use the movement to gently massage your back.

 Check out a few donkey kick variations to change up your routine.

-Do the bird dog on its own for a few minutes per day, or add it to your current fitness program.
+Do the bird dog workout on its own for a few minutes per day, or add it to your current fitness program.

 Make sure you’re using proper form, technique, and breathing.
-Feel free to modify the exercise for a bit of variety or to make it more difficult.

 The bird dog exercise builds strength and reduces low back pain.
 It’s OK to do stretches when you’re experiencing pain as long as you’re gentle and don’t push yourself too much.